FergusDevelopmentLLC/geodev-node-rest/README.md

 ##### Run knexjs migrate

-This will create the fedland and owner table in geodevdb.
+This will create knex.js aware tables in geodevdb database.
 ~~~~
 $ knex migrate:latest
 Using environment: development